vds/GoIntermediateTraining01/Exercise0/README.md

 # Hello World

+### Summary
-we'll learn the very basics of go, how to test the go environment, how to create the first package and to run our first applicatio.
+We'll learn the very basics of go, how to test the go environment, how to create the first package and to run our first application.

 ### Go environment check
 Let's test if our go environment is correctly setup: